-- Professional Learning will focus on building current and comprehensive repertoires of effective planning, instruction, and assessment. - Refining processes to strengthen a reflective culture; one that ensures best practices in planning, instruction, and assessment. - Refining processes for teachers to collaboratively plan/design, deliver, and assess learning activities that will address the learning outcomes of the new curriculum. - Implementing processes for teachers to collaboratively plan/design, deliver, and assess STEM learning activities to enhance student engagement. - Resources that accurately reflect and demonstrate the strength and diversity of First Nations, Metis and Inuit are incorporated. - Building a STEM culture through: - Learning opportunities (Field trips, experiments, guest speakers, project-based learning) - Extension activities (Science Olympics) - Community Partnerships - Repertoire of resources (Maker Space) - Explicit social emotional learning instruction and/or integrated with academic instruction. - Teacher Inquiry Professional Growth Plans align with school outcomes.
+- Implementing processes to build a reflective culture that ensures best practices in planning, instruction, and assessment. - Professional Learning focuses on a common understanding of planning, best practices in instruction, and assessment. - Resources that accurately reflect and demonstrate the strength and diversity of First Nations, Metis and Inuit are incorporated. - Explicit social emotional learning instruction and/or integrated with academic instruction. - Teacher Inquiry Professional Growth Plans align with school outcomes.